If you are new here, don’t forget to check our Discord Channel. It’s free for everyone!

 Taking game actions is fun, but it’s easy to forget why we are doing this.
 In the past, the goal was to flip Narcomoeba + Prized Amalgam or Silversmote Ghoul + Creeping Chill.
 Nowadays, the engine uses not sixteen, but only twelve cards:

 Why is this trio better than their predecessors?
 This engine takes fewer cards, generates immediate effect and can ignore ground blockers.
 Dredge got to the point where we shouldn’t think about it as an aggro deck with combo elements, but as a peculiar burn deck that tries to go off by putting as many cards as possible into the graveyard, triggering Creeping Chills and attacking for twelve in the air on the same turn.
-If this twenty four damage isn’t enough, Lava Dart and Conflagrate should finish the job.
+The game ends quite often even before Arclight Phoenix gets a chance to come back from the graveyard – if the opponent goes fetch + shock, they are dangerously close to being dead from Chills and Darts flashbacks alone.
+There’s also Conflagrate to finish the job.
 The downside of the current Dredge build is that it’s softer to graveyard hate and that there are more ways to stop us (for example Consign to Memory is quite annoying).
 Despite those weaknesses, the overall change is for the better.

 Conflagrate